mattiasnordqvist/Golden-Fox/README.md

 This constraint is a little special.
 You use it just like you use `From`. `every day until 2020-01-01`.
 So what will happen the day we pass in a date higher than `2020-01-01`?
 Well.
 There´s no sensible next occurence really, so we will throw an `InvalidOperationException`.
 Would we get an exception if we passed in `2010-01-01`?
 Remeber, constraints are inclusive, so no, we wouldn't.

 ## Fluent Api
 In version 2.2.0, I added a fluent version of the api.
+It is available as a separate nuget package.
 You can explore it yourself by start typing any of these lines:
 ```csharp

 using GoldenFox.Fluent